1990-1997 Mazda MX-5 Miata

 How to upgrade the stereo system in your Miata

 In brief: This Crutchfield Research Garage article gives you an overview of your Miata's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+We'll tell you all about:

 Imagine a classic British sports car that doesn't fry its electronics ten seconds into a rain shower or rust audibly when exposed to light or air.
 Imagine riding a unicorn through a field of candy corn on the way to El Dorado.
 Same thing, really.